St. Gregory's University: Mabee-Gerrer Museum of Art

 The Mabee-Gerrer Museum of Art is an independent non-profit art museum.
 While located on the former campus of the University, it operated separately and survived the school's closing.
 Its collection includes ancient Egyptian, medieval, Renaissance, and Hudson River School art.
 The museum was founded in 1914 by Rev. Gregory Gerrer, OSB.
 In 1919 the museum was located in Benedictine Hall.
 The current museum building opened in 1979.

 Athletics

 The St. Gregory's (SGU) athletic teams were called the Cavaliers.
-The university was a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sooner Athletic Conference (SAC) from 1999–2000 to 2016–17.
+The university was a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sooner Athletic Conference (SAC) from 1998–99 to 2016–17.
+Prior to that, SGU was a member of the National Small College Athletic Association (today known as the United States Collegiate Athletic Association), and won the first USCAA women's soccer championship held in 1997.

 SGU competed in 16 intercollegiate varsity sports: Men's sports included baseball, basketball, cross country, golf, soccer, swimming & diving and track & field; while women's sports included basketball, cross country, golf, soccer, softball, swimming & diving, track & field and volleyball.
 Co-ed competitive cheerleading was also offered.
-However, once the decision to suspend operation of the university was reached, all athletics programs were suspended immediately.
+However, once the decision to suspend operation of the university was reached, all athletics programs were suspended immediately, including sports that were in the middle of seasons.